JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 It is a bit surprising that no derivation is given of this equation or an equation that links standard deviations (equation 7).

 Note, as the correlation increases the denominator of the equation gets larger, increasing the resulting effect size for the paired case.
 A correlation value of 0.5 results in equal effect sizes.
-Big picture, the more correlated that pre and post test samples are, the more subtracting them will reduce variance and thus increase the effect size.
+Big picture, the more correlated the pre and post-test values within sample are, the more subtracting them will reduce variance and thus increase the effect size.

 ## Equal effect sizes, different t-statistics ##

 One thing to be careful of is that equal effect sizes does not mean equal test statistics.
-Indeed, at the beginning of this post I specified equal effect sizes (values of 1), but got very different sample sizes (34 vs. 10) needed to get my desired power.
+Indeed, at the beginning of this post I specified equal effect sizes (values of 1), but got very different sample sizes (34 vs. 10) for my desired power.
 This can also be seen in the previous figure where we show power as a function of group size for the two effect sizes.
 Thus, it is important to remember that for different types of effect sizes, equal values does not mean equal statistical results (i.e. equal t-statistics).

-I think this comes from comparing a single distribution to a fixed value, which we might think of as being more robust than comparing that same distribution not to a fixed value, but to a distribution with its own standard deviation.
-Here's something I ran into recently.
+This equal-but-different might throw off your intuition.
+The figure below shows an example of an issue I saw recently in my own work:

 <figure>
 <img src="fig6.svg" width="600px">